J-DubApps/Blog/content/posts/Last-Mile-Mobility/Last-Mile-Mobility.md

 +++
 date = '2016-05-06T23:04:49-06:00'
 draft = false
-title = 'Last-Mile Vehicles & Using Them In a City that isn’t NYC, San Francisco, or Los Angeles.' subtitle = '$1400 To Break a Rib…' tags = ["transport"]
+title = '&quot;Last-Mile&quot;  Vehicles & Using Them In a City that isn’t NYC, San Francisco, or Los Angeles.' subtitle = '$1400 To Break a Rib…' type = 'post' tags = ["transport"]
 +++